France’s Macron calls for snap elections after far right surge in EU vote

 Polls open in 20 EU countries to elect new European ParliamentPolls open in 20 EU countries to elect ...

+“This is an essential time for clarification,” Macron said.
+“I have heard your message, your concerns and I will not leave them unanswered … France needs a clear majority to act in serenity and harmony.”

-“Far right parties… are progressing everywhere in the continent.
+“Far-right parties… are progressing everywhere in the continent.
 It is a situation to which I cannot resign myself,” he said.

-“I decided to give you the choice… Therefore I will dissolve the National Assembly tonight.
-This decision is serious and heavy but it is an act of confidence,” Macron added.

-Le Pen’s National Rally (RN) party, led by 28-year-old Jordan Bardella, won around 32 percent of the vote, more than double the Macron ticket’s 15 percent, according to the first exit polls.
+Le Pen’s National Rally, led by 28-year-old Jordan Bardella, won around 32 percent of the vote, more than double the Macron ticket’s 15 percent, according to the first exit polls.
 The Socialists came within a whisker of Macron, with 14 percent.

-Le Pen’s strong showing, notching a 10-point increase on the last EU election in 2019, will weaken Macron’s hold on power three years before the end of his final term.
+Le Pen’s strong showing, notching a 10-point increase on the last European Union election in 2019, will weaken Macron’s hold on power three years before the end of his final term.
 It could also prompt high-level defections from his centrist camp as the succession battle to replace him heats up.

-“I call on the French to come and join us to form a majority around the RN in the service of the only cause that guides our steps: France,” Le Pen said in a victory speech and added that her party is ready for the elections.
+“We are ready to take over power if the French give us their trust in the upcoming national elections,” Le Pen said at a rally shortly after Macron’s shock announcement.

+Le Pen and Bardella sought to frame the EU election as a mid-term referendum on Macron’s mandate, tapping into discontent with immigration, crime and a two-year inflation crisis.

+“The European election was used a way for the french to vent…to say they are not satisfied on issues like immigration, cuts in unemployment benefits…..all the parties in France are also in displeasure with the government which is neither too left nor too right,” he said.

+“But they recognise one thing about him [Macron] that on the international level, he puts across a good image of France and Europe.”

-The election results also mark a critical moment as Macron cannot stand again as President and RN figurehead Le Pen fancies she has her best-ever chance of winning the Elysee Palace.
+Moreover, the election results also marks a critical moment as Macron cannot stand again as president in 2027 and RN figurehead Le Pen fancies she has her best-ever chance of winning the Elysee Palace.